 7. Look for Alternative Workspaces

 If you've exhausted other tips, try looking for alternative workspaces.
 If it's feasible, ask your office manager if there is an empty office you can use or another space you can work in.
-This may just be a room that you use for important conference calls or essential projects.
+This may just be an open office conference room that you use for important calls or essential projects.

 A short change of scenery can do wonders for your productivity levels and mood.
 This includes decreasing your depression and overall anxiety.